 Before creating an S3 cluster, do the following:

-Define which nodes of the Acronis Storage cluster will run the S3 storage access point services.
-It is recommended to have all nodes available in Acronis Storage run these services.
+Define which nodes of the storage cluster will run the S3 storage access point services.
+It is recommended to have all nodes available in Acronis Software-Defined Infrastructure run these services.

 Configure the network so that the following is achieved:

 - All components of the S3 cluster communicate with each other via the S3 private network.
 All nodes of an S3 cluster must be connected to the S3 private network.
-Acronis Storage internal network can be used for this purpose.
+Acronis Software-Defined Infrastructure internal network can be used for this purpose.

 - The nodes running S3 gateways must have access to the public network.

 - The public network for the S3 gateways must be balanced by an external DNS load balancer.